-1. The Personnel shall treat the Company's suppliers, customers, competitors and competitors' employees on a fair basis, and shall not manipulate, conceal or abuse the information acquired due to their position.
-The Personnel shall not make false statements on important issues or gain any improper advantage by unfair transactions.

-2. In the event of performing their normal duties, the Personnel shall comply with the ethical standard and fair-trade principal stipulated by the Company.
-With respect to the acceptance of a gift or hospitality from suppliers or contractors, the Personnel:

-shall not request or arrange to receive any gift, rebate, bribery or any other improper benefits by virtue of their positions;

-(2) shall be strictly prohibited from receiving any cash or securities.
-If the Personnel find that any gift or hospitality from suppliers or contractors is not conforming to social custom, the Personnel shall refuse such gift or hospitality immediately;

-(3) shall report to the supervisors of their own department and the head officer of the audit department if the Personnel found that, after receiving the gift or hospitality from suppliers or contractors, the gift or hospitality is not conforming to social custom due to force majeure.
+- 1. The Personnel shall treat the Company's suppliers, customers, competitors and competitors' employees on a fair basis, and shall not manipulate, conceal or abuse the information acquired due to their position.
+The Personnel shall not make false statements on important issues or gain any improper advantage by unfair transactions. - 2.
+In the event of performing their normal duties, the Personnel shall comply with the ethical standard and fair-trade principal stipulated by the Company.
+With respect to the acceptance of a gift or hospitality from suppliers or contractors, the Personnel: - (1) shall not request or arrange to receive any gift, rebate, bribery or any other improper benefits by virtue of their positions; - (2) shall be strictly prohibited from receiving any cash or securities.
+If the Personnel find that any gift or hospitality from suppliers or contractors is not conforming to social custom, the Personnel shall refuse such gift or hospitality immediately; - (3) shall report to the supervisors of their own department and the head officer of the audit department if the Personnel found that, after receiving the gift or hospitality from suppliers or contractors, the gift or hospitality is not conforming to social custom due to force maieure.

+Officially resolved by the Board of Directors on 27 July 2010